 The Calico Rock School District is committed to providing an academic and work environment that treats all students and employees with respect and dignity.
-Student achievement and amicable working relationships are best attained in an atmosphere of equal_educational and employment opportunity that is free of discrimination.
+Student achievement and amicable working relationships are best attained in an atmosphere of equal educational and employment opportunity that is free of discrimination.
 Sexual harassment is a form of discrimination that undermines the integrity of the educational and work environment and will not be tolerated.

 The District believes the best policy to create an educational and work environment free from sexual harassment is prevention; therefore, the District shall provide informational materials and training to students, parents/legal guardians/other responsible adults, and employees on sexual harassment.
 The informational materials and training on sexual harassment shall be age appropriate and, when necessary, provided in a language other than English or in an accessible format.
-The informational materials and training shall include, but are not limited to: the nature of sexual harassment; the District's written grievance procedures for complaints of sexual harassment; that the district does not tolerate sexual harassment; that students and employees can report inappropriate behavior of a sexual nature without fear of adverse consequences; the redress that is available to the victim of sexual harassment;2 and the potential discipline for perpetrating sexual harassment.
+The informational materials and training shall include, but are not limited to:

+- The nature of sexual harassment; - The District's written procedures governing the formal complaint grievance process;1 - The process for submitting a formal complaint of sexual harassment; - That the district does not tolerate sexual harassment: - O That students and employees can report inappropriate behavior of a sexual nature without fear of adverse consequences; - The supports that are available to individuals suffering sexual harassment; and - The potential discipline for perpetrating sexual harassment.